Barile-Macchia resolutions: Introduction

-Our paper is structured as follows: Section \ref{section2} contains the background regarding discrete Morse theory (Subsection \ref{subsection2.1}), the bridge algorithm (Subsection \ref{subsec:AMA}), contents of bridge matchings ,and the notions of \emph{bridge-friendliness} and \emph{bridge-minimality} (Subsection \ref{subsec:contents}).
+Our paper is structured as follows: Section \ref{section2} contains the background regarding discrete Morse theory (Subsection \ref{subsection2.1}), the Barile-Macchia algorithm (Subsection \ref{subsec:AMA}), Barile-Macchia matchings, and the notion of \emph{bridge-friendliness} (Subsection \ref{subsec:contents}).
 We present a criterion to check bridge-friendliness in Lemma \ref{lem:morsefri2} which proves to be quite useful in our work.
-In Section \ref{sec:forests}, we focus on edge ideals of weighted oriented forests and prove Theorems \ref{thm:morsefriendlyforest} and \ref{thm:morseminimalforest}.
+In addition, we show that the corresponding Barile-Macchia resolution of a bridge-friendly ideal is minimal in Theorem \ref{thm:friendlyToMinimal}.
+In Section \ref{sec:forests}, we focus on edge ideals of weighted oriented forests and prove Theorem \ref{thm:morsefriendlyforest}.
 Edge ideals of weighted oriented cycles are studied in Section \ref{sec:cycle}.
 In particular, we focus on independence of directions in Subsection \ref{subsec:independence}, non-classic cycles in Subsection \ref{subsec:non-classic}, and classic cycles in Subsection \ref{subsec:classic}.
 In Section \ref{sec:comparison}, we provide a comparison between Barile-Macchia resolutions and some well-known simplicial resolutions and complexes.
 In Section \ref{sec:final}, we introduce some open questions and conjectures.